labib1910024/ECE-4124_1910024/Lab_06.md

 <p text-align="justify">

 Here we use the following formula to determine the z-transform of the signal and vpa(x_z,5) converts the result of the Z-transform to a numeric form with 5 significant digits.
-After that the code is user define to find out the index and the zeroth position ,and then find out the poles and zeros by the allowed formula
+After that the code is user define to find out the index and the zeroth position ,and then find out the poles and zeros by the allowed formula.

 </p>